 Subjects for discussion fall into two categories:

-I) Contributions to EF's two-year research programmes, currently 'History of Banking' and, from Summer 2020 onwards, 'Reformation Consequences'.
+I) Contributions to EF's two-year research programmes, currently 'History of Banking' and, from Spring 2022 onwards, 'Reformation Consequences'.

 II) Individual subjects whose historical and cultural significance fall within EF's remit.
-In the autumn and winter of 2020 these include:
+In the Spring and Summer of 2022 these include:

 History of Food and Cooking.